 And here is the Google Earth view; the shallow lake south of Sintia La is partially visible.

-As noted, no prayer flags, no cairns.
-The trail marker in the bottom left of the image immediately below is about the only marker I can remember seeing.
+As noted, there are no prayer flags, no cairns.
+The trail marker in the bottom left of the image immediately below is the only marker I remember seeing.